Mid-City Artists Studio Tour, Washington, D.C.

 There are plenty of trendy pubs and restaurants in the area to fuel your artistic voyage of discovery.
 But if you want to load up on chili dog carbs, the famous Ben’s Chili Bowl is in the area.
 Well, if President Obama can take President Sarkozy there, we felt we ought to eat there too.
 It would help if you are a hot dog fan.
 I’m not, but the atmosphere was quite something!
 And I loved the bright colorful painted bear outside, so it qualifies as an art stop.

 The group put out an excellent map and listing of all the studios on the tour.
-Be sure to get one ahead of time and spend some time looking at the artists styles.
-I’m glad I did and I was very happy with my selection although I would love to see every single artist on the list.
+Be sure to get one ahead of time and spend some time looking at the artists styles to tailor your tour.
 On a practical note, parking can be a headache, so it might be easier to take the Metro to U Street (the green or yellow line) and walk.

-It was an inspiring day among the capital’s local artists and if their work, and their personalities, are anything to go by, the D.C. art scene is an exciting place to be an artist.
+It's an inspiring day among the capital’s local artists and their works.
 And it sure makes a nice refreshing change from political shinannygings when you find yourself in the nation’s capital.